M-Is-Ahmad/kickstarter_projects/README.md

 ```

 ### 4. **which categories (subcategories) tend to have the highest success rates?**
-   - **Query:** Calculates the success rate for each category or subcategory and helps investors determine which types of projects are most likely to succeed.
+   - **🔍Query:** Calculates the success rate for each category or subcategory and helps investors determine which types of projects are most likely to succeed.
-   - **Purpose:** Provides guidance for investors on which project categories show the highest success rates.
+   - **🎯Purpose:** Provides guidance for investors on which project categories show the highest success rates.

 ```sql
 SELECT